 Understanding the strategic context: Internal environment analysis; External environment analysis; SWOT analysis; Critical Success Factors, Key Performance Indicators and Performance Targets; The Balanced Business Scorecard as a framework for identifying CSFs and KPIs

-Analysing stakeholder perspectives: Stakeholder analysis; Identifying different perspectives; Defining perspectives
+Stakeholder analysis and management: Stakeholder analysis; Identifying different perspectives; Defining perspectives

 Analysing and modelling business activities: Developing a conceptual business activity model from a perspective; Identifying business events; Analysing business rules; Building consensus by resolving conflicts